 Nehawu expressed concern that there was no doctor on duty during the weekends, and confirmed that following Sukeri’s resignation, Tower Psychiatric Hospital had no full-time psychiatrist.

-Mtsila added that the union was worried about the institution’s intolerance for whistleblowers.
+Mtsila said the union was worried about the institution’s intolerance for whistleblowers.

 “When you speak up about something that is wrong, the management takes you as someone who is trying to have them blacklisted.